 The business model we developed with the farmers introduced essential oils as an alternative source of income.
-We started with organic lavender and rosemary as they need very little water and require 100 times less space than goats.
-The farmers have established a company called “Baviaanskloof Development Company” which processes and markets the essential oils.
-Grounded assisted in the establishment of this company and continues to provide managerial support.
+We started with organic lavandin and rosemary.
+The advantage of these herbs is that they require very little water and they can be farmed on an area 100 times smaller than the area needed for goats.
+The oil is durable and has a high value, so it is well suited for this remote environment.
+The farmers established a landscape company called the “Baviaanskloof Development Company” which processes the essential oils in the landscape.
+Grounded assisted in the establishment of this company and continues to provide managerial and marketing support.

 The Baviaanskloof Development Company produces essential oils and dried herbs from a variety of crops, including Lavandin abrialis, different kinds of Rosemary, and a variety of indigenous plants including Cape chamomile (Eriocephalus punctulatus) and Kooigoed (Helichrisum splendidum).Tests are being performed with Kalahari Melon seed, which grows naturally in the area.
 Various other crops are being trialed.
 All the crops are organically certified (i.e. we have received a Ceres certificate for transitioning to organic).